finbourne/identity-sdk-csharp-preview/sdk/docs/AuthenticationApi.md

             var apiInstance = new AuthenticationApi(config);
-            var userType = userType_example;  // string | The type of user (should only be personal or service) var passwordPolicyDto = new PasswordPolicyDto(); // PasswordPolicyDto | The password policy for the given user type (optional)
+            var userType = userType_example;  // string | The type of user (should only be personal or service) var updatePasswordPolicyRequest = new UpdatePasswordPolicyRequest(); // UpdatePasswordPolicyRequest | The password policy for the given user type (optional)

             try
             {
-                // [EXPERIMENTAL] UpdatePasswordPolicy: Updates password policy for a user type PasswordPolicyDto result = apiInstance.UpdatePasswordPolicy(userType, passwordPolicyDto);
+                // [EXPERIMENTAL] UpdatePasswordPolicy: Updates password policy for a user type PasswordPolicyResponse result = apiInstance.UpdatePasswordPolicy(userType, updatePasswordPolicyRequest);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)